zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\nabla \cdot \bm{J}(\bm{r}, t) = - \frac{\partial}{\partial t} \rho(\bm{r}, t).
 $$

-The equation simply shows that a reduction of charge can be observed if charges are carried away by a current.
+This [continuity equation](https://en.wikipedia.org/wiki/Continuity_equation) shows that a reduction of the charge density can be observed if the charges are carried away by a current.

 Sometimes, Equations 1.1 are referred to as the "vacuum version" of Maxwell's equations.
 This name can be a little misleading; in fact, the matter is right there - it is just represented as a distribution of charged [elementary particles](https://en.wikipedia.org/wiki/Elementary_particle) by the *volume* [charge density](https://en.wikipedia.org/wiki/Charge_density) \\(\rho\\), such that the total amount of charge \\(Q\\) inside the volume \\(V\\) is